-We currently maintain two Board committees, an Audit Committee and a Compensation Committee.
+We currently maintain three Board committees: an Audit Committee, a Compensation Committee, and a Special Restructuring Committee.
 We are a controlled company and have elected not to comply with the NYSE American corporate governance requirements, which require an independent nomination and governance committee and an independent compensation committee.
-We currently do not maintain a nomination and governance committee, which the Board believes is appropriate in light of our status as a controlled company.
-The entire Board is involved in the consideration of director nominees, as discussed below.
+We currently do not maintain a nomination and governance committee.
 While we maintain a Compensation Committee, it is not independent according to NYSE American corporate governance requirements.
-Prior to the creation of the Compensation Committee in November 2018, the Audit Committee was our only standing Board committee during fiscal 2018.
+Prior to the creation of the Special Restructuring Committee in July 2019, the Audit Committee and the Compensation Committee were our only standing Board committees during fiscal 2019.

-The following table summarizes the current membership of each of our two board committees as of September 10, 2019.
+The table below summarizes the current membership of each of our two board committees as of September 1, 2020.

-Director Audit Committee Compensation Committee
+Director Audit Committee Compensation Committee Special Restructuring Committee

-John Bakewell Chair
+John Bakewell Chair •

 Michael Eggenberg •

-Robert McNamara • Chair
+Robert McNamara • Chair •

 Jeffrey Peters

 Matthew Rizzo •